-- The problem isn't with people; the problem is with the dilemma. - Societal dilemmas are choices between group interest and some competing individual interest. - act in the group interest. (cooperator vs. defector) - How?
+- The problem isn't with people; the problem is with the dilemma. - Societal dilemmas are choices between group interest and some competing individual interest. - Society solves societal dilemmas by making it in people's best interest to act in the group interest. (cooperator vs. defector)

+How?